 A sump pump can be the difference between a costly flooding incident and a dry basement.
-However, it’s also important to keep your sump pump in good shape so it can keep your basement dry all year long.
+The are two types of sump pumps, “submersible” pumps are installed under the floor in your basements, while the “pedestal” pump sits above your sump basin.
+Sump pumps are used to “pump” groundwater away from your home and will evacuate large quantities of water, such as flooding, to other areas, such as storm drains.
+It is important to keep your sump pump in good shape, so it can keep your basement dry all year long.
 To learn more about sump pump maintenance, check out these common sump pump mistakes to avoid.

-No Backup Power – During a powerful storm, your home can lose power, putting your basement at risk for flooding.
-To ensure your sump pump continues to work during a power outage, connect it to a backup power source, such as a generator or battery backup system.
+During a powerful storm, your home can lose power, causing your sump pump to shut down.
+Should you experience flooding in your basement, a sump pump would redirect any incoming water.
+Keep your sump pump working during a power outage by connecting it to a backup power source, such as a generator or battery backup system.

-Not Testing Your Sump Pump – Test your sump pump system twice a year – before spring and fall – to make sure that it’s in good working condition.
-To test the system, pour water in the sump pit until it activates the pump switch.
+Test your sump pump system twice a year – before spring and fall – to make sure that it’s in good working condition.
+To test the system, slowly pour water into the sump pit until it activates the pump switch.
 If it empties slower than normal, check the discharge pipe or the pump itself for clogs and other issues.

-Unplugging the Pump – This can happen if someone unplugs the sump pump and forgets to plug it back in.
+This can cause flooding if someone unplugs the sump pump and forgets to plug it back in.
 To prevent this, never unplug the pump or make sure you plug it back in if you do.

-Covering the Sump Pump – Knowing where your sump pump is found is important but if you forget, you might end up piling stuff on top of it.
+Knowing where your sump pump is found is important, but if you forget, you might end up piling stuff on top of it.
 That can result in damaging the sump pump and limiting accessibility.
 When storing items in your basement, always locate your sump pump first to avoid this problem.

 Routine sump pump maintenance goes a long way in guarding against basement flooding.
 Schedule a thorough inspection with a septic tank maintenance professional or plumber twice a year.
 For professional water damage repair or mold removal, contact your local PuroClean office.